exoplatform/exo-documentation/docs/Manage-Space.rst

 .. note:: Only spaces that the creator is member of can be selected.

-.. note:: You can have predefined space members or users in the Users field.
+.. note:: Invitees field can be pre-filled by default users or spaces defined in space template

 6. Click Create Space button to finish adding your new space.
 The new space appears.